 Go Forth and Be Merry

-Out of all the things that we appreciate about these campaigns, there might be one thing we like the most -- the fact that they put the fun back in holidays.
+Out of all the things that we appreciate about these campaigns, there might be one thing we like the most — the fact that they put the fun back into holidays.
 This season, don't let the stress get to you.
 Have a laugh or a cry with these examples, and please, be merry.

 From our family to yours, happy holidays.

-Editor's Note: This post was originally published in December 2015 and has been updated for freshness, accuracy, and comprehensiveness.
+Editor's Note: This post was originally published in December 2015 and was updated in January 2021 for freshness, accuracy, and comprehensiveness.